-You can’t beat the excellent rail services available between all large cities in Europe – something Kiwis in particular have almost forgotten exist.
+You can’t beat the excellent rail services available between all large cities in Europe – something Kiwis, in particular, have almost forgotten existed.
 And purchasing individual rail tickets, particularly in Western European countries has become more user-friendly than ever.
 Both Deutsche Bahn and the Austrian national rail operator, ÖBB, have wonderful timetable search engines that you can use to find train schedules in other countries as well, particularly ÖBB’s Route Planner called Scotty.
 Both have very handy mobile apps, too.

 Many continental European countries also have budget airlines operating out of them.
 Apart from RyanAir and EasyJet, you’ll find the likes of Hungary’s Wizz Air, Czech Airlines’ discount airline Smart Wings, German-based Eurowings, Spain’s Vueling and Volotea, or Italy’s Air Dolomiti for flights between Munich and Italy, among others.

 Selecting and buying your own flight tickets to Central Europe from Australasia has never been simpler.
 Go Real Europe doesn’t sell tickets, but our consultants will be more than happy to give you tips on flying to Central Europe from New Zealand or Australia and advice on the best routes for your European travel itinerary if you wish, so feel free to contact one of them today.

 YOU MIGHT ALSO LIKE: